 The NWTRPA is currently accepting nominations for all award categories for the 2020 NWTRPA Awards.
-The deadline to submit nominations is July 15th, 2020!

 The Scott McAdam Youth Leadership Award recognizes a youth under the age of 24 for outstanding achievements and contribution towards improving the quality of life of members of their community through volunteerism, work experience, and studies.
 Scott McAdam was the Recreation Director in Fort Simpson when he passed away in 2001.
 Previously, he was the Recreation Coordinator in both Aklavik and Tuktoyaktuk.
 Scott was one of the founders of the Beaufort Delta Sahtu Recreation Association and also served on the Board of Directors for the NWTRPA.
 Scott was very passionate about recreation and worked and volunteered for his communities in many capacities.